Information about our School

 Generally, the minimum period we can accept pupils at the school is one academic year.
 However, for certain courses, the minimum required enrolment period is two full academic years.
 This is the case for the (I)GCSE course in Years 10 & 11, and the IB courses in Years 12 and 13, both of which are intensive 2-year programmes.

 King’s College students are used to welcoming newcomers and are very warm, friendly and helpful.
 The Heads of Departments in the school ensure that “buddies” are always on hand to show newcomers the ropes in the school environment.
-However, a smooth transition depends on the attitude of the new student and determined by how willing they are to make friends and be part of the school community.
+However, a smooth transition for any new student is much more likely when supported by a desire to make new friends and be part of the school community.

 The first step in the admissions process is to submit an application form.
 This may be obtained from our website or by contacting the Admissions team directly.
 The procedures for admission vary slightly according to the candidate's age (please see Admissions).
 Infants are required to provide reports from the school of origin, whilst Juniors and Seniors must take entrance examinations in Mathematics, Reading, Writing and Non-Verbal Reasoning.
 School reports for the two years before entry must be provided and are also taken into consideration.